Accessing the NDSS CGM subsidy for Australians living with type 1 diabetes

 Learn more

 The co-payment subsidy is available to Australians with type 1 diabetes who are not eligible for a full NDSS subsidy.
-The co-payment amount for each FreeStyle Libre 2 Plus sensor is $17.35 per box.
+The co-payment amount for each Libre 2 Plus or Libre 3 Plus sensor is $17.35 per box.
 You can order up to 3 months' supply (6 boxes) in one transaction, to ensure you always have a sensor on hand.

 Customer Care